-We can make sweeping generalisations based on research and study’s done by psychologists, the theory’s based on scientific research, based on characteristics of the disorder and those who’ve lived through it.
+We can make sweeping generalisations based on research and the study’s done by psychologists, the theories based on scientific research, based on characteristics of the disorder and those who’ve lived through it.

 However, whether it is intentionally, consciously done or instinctively, subconsciously done all depends on the narcissist you’re dealing with.

-An injury is physical trauma to the body with an external force, it can also be actions or words that trigger emotional trauma, and psychological trauma, emotional or psychological trauma can be just as painful as physical as it hits those same pain pathways within our brains.
+An injury is a physical trauma to the body with an external force.
+It can also be actions or words that trigger emotional trauma and psychological trauma.
+Emotional or psychological trauma can be just as painful as physical as it hits those same pain pathways within our brains.

 We can all suffer from psychological trauma.
-However, there are those who internalise and help others not suffer the way in which they have, and those who take it personally to the point they seek to make another suffer to feel better about themselves.
+However, there are those who internalise and help others not suffer how they have and those who take it personally to the point they seek to make another suffer to feel better about themselves.

-When a Narcissist suffers a psychological injury, they seek to punish the person they believe in having hurt them, either sexual, psychologically, physically, financially, mentally, spiritually.
-They draw people into the narcissists game of psychological Warfare that the victim doesn’t even know they’re playing.
+When a Narcissist suffers a psychological injury, they seek to punish the person they believe in having hurt them, either sexually, psychologically, physically, financially, mentally, or spiritually.
+They draw people into the narcissist’s game of psychological Warfare that the victim doesn’t even know they’re playing.